stevenli1234/gal4-sequence-generator/README.md

 # GAL4 PFM-Based Sequence Generator
 Generate synthetic DNA sequences of any length with embedded transcription factor motifs.

-This repository contains a reproducible R workflow for generating synthetic promoter-like sequences using GAL4 transcription factor binding site models (PFMs).
+This repository includes a reproducible R workflow for generating synthetic promoter-like sequences using GAL4 transcription factor binding site models (PFMs).
 The generator builds a random DNA background of user-defined length and embeds a sampled motif instance inside, matching the design logic for TF occupancy experiments.

 ---